-A rugged route around scenic Terrace Pond with a lot of scrambling and potentially tricky wet crossings.
+A rugged route around scenic Terrace Pond with a floating bridge and lots of scrambling.

-5.3 miles – Surface is rocky with scrambling and possibly difficult wet crossings.
+5.2 miles – Surface is rocky with scrambling.

 Our two cents:

-Casual la-di-da stroll in the woods this is not.
-This route has a decent amount of scrambling and a potentially tricky wet crossing and is not going to be everyone’s cup-o-tea.
+Still, a casual la-di-da stroll in the woods this is not.
+This route has a decent amount of scrambling in the beginning so it’s not going to be everyone’s cup-o-tea.

 Though the trails are considered part of Wawayanda State Park, they are now covered on the Abram Hewitt park site.